 Hi, I am Natalie Brite.

-I’m an educator, mentor, writer, and speaker for topics of ethical business and sustainable development.
-I help individuals start, grow, scale and sustain their creative ideas by specializing in strategic planning and systems integration, branding, marketing, service development and delivery, and social entrepreneurship.
+I’m a mentor, educator and creative passionate about the topics of conscious business and sustainable development.
+I help individuals start, grow, scale and sustain their creative ideas by specializing in strategic planning and systems thinking, branding, marketing, service development and delivery, and project management.